jh603/ChemMCP/site/content/get-started.md

     tools = await server.list_tools()
 ```

-### Using ChemMCP as a Python Package
+### Python Calling Mode

-ChemMCP tools can also be called directly:
+ChemMCP tools can also be called directly in Python:

 ```python
 import os